 Requests received after the five (5) day advance notice, are made with the understanding that there may not be sufficient time for approval by the Off-Duty Events Unit, subsequent posting of the Off-Duty Job, and acceptance by the off-duty deputy.

 All job cancellations must be received in writing via email or fax directly to the Off-Duty Events Unit two (2) hours in advance of the job start time.
 All cancellations occurring after business hours shall be submitted in writing to the After Hours Fax number as stated on the Requests for Off-Duty Deputies form.
 The cancellation notification time will be recorded as the time when the written notification is received.
-In the event a job is cancelled with less than a two hour notice, a fee of $99.00 or equivalent to the three hour minimum per deputy, will be assessed to the Off-Duty Employer.
+In the event a job is canceled with less than a two hour notice, a fee of $99.00 or equivalent to the three hour minimum per deputy, will be assessed to the Off-Duty Employer.
 An administrative fee of $12.00 per scheduled deputy will also be payable to HCSO.

 In the event of an emergency situation, telephone cancellations may be accepted under extenuating circumstances, and will be approved only when directly speaking with Off-Duty Events Unit or After Hours personnel.
 Under no circumstance will a voice mail message be accepted.
 Extenuating circumstances will be limited to After Hour road construction jobs only when dealing with inclement weather delays.
 Approved telephone cancellations will also require a two (2) hour advance notice and a written cancellation sent via e-mail or fax the following business day.